Timeseries

 static_covariates_values([copy])

-Return a 2-D array of dimension (component, static variable), containing the static covariate values of the TimeSeries.
+Return a 2-D array of dimension (component, static variable) containing the series' static covariate values.

 std([ddof])

-Return a deterministic TimeSeries containing the standard deviation of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the standard deviation of each component computed over the samples of the stochastic series.

 strip([how])

-Return a TimeSeries slice of this deterministic time series, where NaN-containing entries at the beginning and the end of the series are removed.
+Return a slice of the deterministic time series where NaN-containing entries at the beginning and the end were removed.

 sum([axis])

-Return a TimeSeries containing the sum calculated over the specified axis.
+Return a new series with the sum computed over the specified axis.

 tail([size, axis])